Convert MD to PDF

 Q: Can I customize the PDF appearance?

-Q: What happens to Markdown tables?
+Q: What happens to Markdown tables in the PDF?

 Q: Can I edit the PDF after conversion?